endepointe/site/writeups/huntress2024/gocrackme2/gocrackme2.md

 flag{57fc4d2324f390751}
 ```

-For future reference, here is a script to run a binary a specified amoutn of times:
+For future reference, here is a script to run a binary a specified amount of times:

 ```python
 import sys